 - All New Hire paperwork must be submitted prior to the start of employment.
 If attending orientation, paperwork must be submitted to the Employment Office by 10:00 a.m. on the Wednesday preceding the expected start date of the employee..

-- The Employment Office will forward the PAF and all appropriate paperwork to Processing and Records.
+- The Recruitment Services department will forward the PAF and all appropriate paperwork to Processing and Records.
 Incomplete or inaccurate paperwork will be returned to the hiring department for correction and may result in a delay in start of employment, contract processing and payroll.

 Student employees converting to a Temporary (OPS) assignment must complete new sign-in documentation and be prepared to provide proof of eligibility to work in the U.S. by presenting